douglas86/login/Readme.md

 Then runs a check to see if a record was saved in db if record was saved before then it prints to console if record was not saved it then saves it to db
+Created the Login Folder
+Created an Input and Form component